 So, it’s important that you know which specific country you would like to order.
 And it’s equally important to use a supplier that will not just lump all HiPP formula together and allow you to specify the type you want.
 Otherwise, your baby could end up going through many inadvertent formula switches, which can be stressful!

 Some US pediatricians are just uncomfortable using European formula.
 This is for a variety of reasons.
-But your relationship with your pediatrician is sacred!
+The biggest is: European formulas adhere to EU standards and are approved in Europe – so they do not go through the FDA vetting process and are thus NOT FDA approved “infant formulas” in the US.
+Your relationship with your pediatrician is sacred!
 You guys need to be a tight team.
 So be sure to have the discussion with your pediatrician.
 Show them this article if helpful!
 But just be sure you are using a formula that you are all comfortable with.

 What To Look For in A European Formula Supplier:

 So, you’ve made the decision to use a (non-shortage approved) European Formula.
 Now you’ve got to go about the terrifying task of ordering it over the internet.
 There are lots of suppliers online.
 There are also a lot of horror stories online about 4-week shipping times, orders that were never filled, and damaged packaging arriving.
 This is scary because it’s your baby we’re talking about!
 So here are the things to look for in a formula supplier/vendor to feel comfortable getting started.

 - Supply Chain – Look for a company with a good supply chain.
 This means that they have established relationships with European suppliers so they have consistent inventory coming into the States in a timely manner.